tekyjd/Record-Suspension-Application-Eligibility/README.md

          * @returns {string} - 'I'm not sure', the selected dropdown value, or empty string.
          */
         function getSelectCheckboxValue(selectElement, notSureCheckboxElement) {
+            // If disabled, its value is being controlled by the app based on other inputs. if (selectElement.disabled) {
+                return selectElement.value;
+            }
             if (notSureCheckboxElement.checked) return "I'm not sure";
             return selectElement.value;
         }